SCHOOLS' COMPETITION INFORMATION

 Prepared topics, which are listed in the Program at the start of the season.
 These topics can be on any issue and are set to be appropriate for the particular grade which has to debate them.

 Secret Topics, which are released to teams an hour before their debate.
 Teams must prepare their debate at the debating venue without the aid of research materials.
-In the Senior grades, teams are not permitted to have a coach prepare their secret topic debates with them.
+Teams are not permitted to have a coach in the preparation room.

 The speaking times for each grade are as follows